BenDawes03/Task-Discovery-Service/README.md

 Two operational modes are supported:

-- **Centralized** — a single authoritative server (UDP/TCP/TLS), interactive TUI, optional PostgreSQL persistence with LFU cache.
+- **Centralised** — a single authoritative server (UDP/TCP/TLS), interactive TUI, optional PostgreSQL persistence with LFU cache.
 - **P2P (DHT)** — a self-organising ring of peers using consistent hashing, no central server needed.

 An end-to-end transit simulation (`Simulation/`) uses TDS as its service registry, and a Kubernetes deployment (`k8s/`) wraps the whole thing in containers.